Do you know how we’re told to have an unshakable belief in God?

 If your answer is yes, then good!

-Now, connecting to my earlier point, one could say that the story writer (God) is in a sense moving toward a goal (concluding the story? — G.R.R.
-Martin, I’m staring squarely at you) on a plane of reference that the 2D characters created in the story can’t possibly comprehend or understand as they cannot know the complexities and intentions of their creator?
+Returning to my initial argument, one could say that the story writer (God) is in a sense towards a predetermined goal (concluding the story? — G.R.R.
+Martin, I’m staring squarely at you) on a plane of reference that the two-dimensional characters created in the story can’t possibly comprehend or understand as they cannot know the complexities and intentions of their creator?

 What do I believe more in then?
 What do you believe in??